Nabih Berri: Speaker

 Since 1999, he has chaired the Arab Parliament Committee in charge of disclosing Israeli crimes against Arab civilians.
 On 3 June 2003, he was elected president of the Arab Parliament and handed the presidency in Damascus on 1 March 2004 for a period of two years.
 He was elected president of the Council of the Parliamentary Union of the Member States.

 On 9 March 2004, Nabih Berri was elected President of the Parliamentary Union of the OIC Member States in Dakar-Senegal until 9 March 2006.

-Nabih Berri was always and is still a major supporter of the dialogue between all Lebanese parties, religions and sects.
+Nabih Berri has supported dialogue between all Lebanese parties, religions and sects.
 During the last national dialogue session in May 2014, Speaker Nabih Berri stressed that "power-sharing between Christians and Muslims in Lebanon would not change under any circumstance," adding that he spoke on behalf of the Shia, Sunnis and the Druze.
-In 2013 and 2014 he supported the UCC, the teachers, public employees, and the armed forces in Lebanon, in their fight to increase their salaries, and has held many meeting with political leaders in an effort to attain his goal.
+In 2013 and 2014 he supported the UCC, the teachers, public employees, and the armed forces in Lebanon, in their fight to increase their salaries, and has held many meetings with political leaders in an effort to attain his goal.

 Since 1993, Berri has chaired the Union of Parliamentarians of Lebanese Descent, including 156 members of parliament and senators from 19 countries.

+In December 2025 according to Nidaa Al-Watan Berri sent Tehran three demands: Lebanon's full neutrality in any Iran-Israel clash, a fatwa from Khamenei allowing Hezbollah to surrender its precision weapons in exchange for a US backed deal to end the war, and urgent financial aid for displaced Shiite communities.
+Iran agreed only to the funding, dodging the neutrality and fatwa requests, which has deepened fears among Shiite political and religious figures that Tehran intends to preserve its leverage in Lebanon.
+This unease came as Iran publicly insisted it does not interfere in Lebanese affairs and that Hezbollah independently manages its weapons.

+In March 2026, following Iran's war with the United States and Israel, and Hezbollah's attacks on Israel, Berri stated he was "shocked" by the organization's latest actions, causing him to move closer to the Lebanese state, rather than protecting Hezbollah.